justicephysics/humanos2.0/guardrails-for-feudal-lords.md

 - **The UTI threshold (1.80)** is a constitutional requirement, not a moral appeal.
 - **The #LisTest** provides real‑time alignment diagnostics for every action.
 - **The Consciousness Interface** gives every individual feedback on their own command centre.
-- **The Virtual Nalanda** provides open knowledge, eliminating the “bad information” that Harari warns about.
+- **The Justice Physics Nalanda** provides open knowledge, eliminating the “bad information” that Harari warns about.

 In the Space State, the AGI is a partner, not a threat.
 The feudal institutions, with their delusional models, are the ones that need guardrails.
 And the most effective guardrail is simply this: **publish the cosmic rulebook, and let the physics speak for itself.**